inspec/inspec/docs/profiles.md

  * Use `summary` to specify a one line summary for the profile.
  * Use `description` to specify a multiple line description of the profile.
  * Use `version` to specify the profile version.
+ * Use `inspec_version` to place SemVer constraints on the version of InSpec that the profile can run under.
  * Use `supports` to specify a list of supported platform targets.
  * Use `depends` to define a list of profiles on which this profile depends.